At a glance

-Information about Special Educational Needs (SEN) and what to do if you think your child has SEN.
+Information about Additional Learning Needs (ALN) and what to do if you think your child has ALN.

 In the first instance, talk to the class teacher.
-You can also ask also to speak to the school's Special Needs Co-ordinator (SENCO), who organises extra help for children with SEN.
+You can also ask also to speak to our Additional Learning Needs Co-ordinator (ALNCo) Miss Rowlands who organises extra help for children with ALN.

-Your child's teacher and the SENCO will use the SEN Code of Practice to work out whether your child has ALN and is in need of additional support.
+Your child's teacher and the ALNCo will use the SEN Code of Practice to work out whether your child has ALN and is in need of additional support.

 Schools are required by law to provide an education for all pupils, regardless of their ability or special needs; every child's education is equally important.
 If the ALNCo and your child's teacher agree that your child has ALN, we will probably offer your child extra support, with the possibility of more support if needed.
 Whatever the school decides to do, you have the right to be informed and for your views and your child's views, to be taken into account.